 The Conference put on a par with a decisive victory the very thing that lacks the essential condition of victory.
 How was it possible for Social-Democrats who recognize the republican program of our Party to commit such an error?
-In order to understand this strange phenomenon we must turn to the resolution of the Third Congress on the section that has seceded from the Party.16 This resolution refers to the fact that various trends "akin to Economism" have survived in our Party.
-Our "Conferencers" (it is not for nothing that they are under the ideological guidance of Martynov) talk of the revolution in exactly the same way as the Economists talked of the political struggle or the eight-hour day.
-The Economists immediately gave currency to the "theory of stages": 1) the struggle for rights, 2) political agitation, 3) political struggle; or, 1) a ten-hour day, 2)
+In order to understand this strange phenomenon we must turn to the resolution of the Third Congress on the section which has seceded from the Party.
+This resolution refers to the fact that various trends "akin to Economism" have survived in our Party.
+Our "Conferencers" (it is not for nothing that they are under the ideological guidance of Martynov) talk of the revolution in exactly the same way as the Economists talked of the political struggle or the eighthour day.
+The Economists immediately gave currency to the "theory of stages": 1) the struggle for rights, 2) political agitation, 3) political struggle; or, 1) a ten-hour day, 2) a nine-hour day, 3) an eight-hour day.
+The results of this